Twin Falls County, Idaho

 What must I do to adjust my recipes?

-Twin Falls County Idaho food safety 12 months ago
+Twin Falls County Idaho over 1 year ago

 Hello!
 My name is Katelyn Jackson.
 I am a U.S. Citizen, and I live in Hagerman, Idaho.
 I am a Junior in highschool, with a current GPA of 3.9.
 I am very interested in attending Oregon State in order to pursue my goal of becoming a nutritionist.
 In highschool, I have taken dual credit english 101 and 102 through Boise State University, and next year I plan to take Dual Credit Econ, Algebra, Government, and possibly Speech through CSI.
 Would this make me a transfer student?
 Also, if I am applying out of state, with these core classes taken, do you have an estimate on how this could reduce the cost on out of state attendance?
 I also plan to live in an apartment complex rather than on campus.
 How likely is it for me to be accepted out of state?
 Thank you!

 Twin Falls County Idaho over 3 years ago

 In the spring of 2011 I purchased a grape of "Interlakken" variety from a nursery in Northern New York state, thinking it would survive the winter here (Southern Idaho).
 Last year it yielded about 3 bowls of delicious white grapes.
 This spring I found the vine not growing at all, and about the middle of may decided it had frozen.
 The winter was reasonably mild, low +10deg.F.
 A sprout started growing, and a fleshy vine grew rapidly, reaching 6ft. in about 6 weeks.
 I cut the trunk off about 2 inches above the ground after I saw the small sprout,the trunk was about 1 1/2 in. in diameter.
 Now there is a tangle of fleshy stalks with leaves as large as 14" at the bottom.